 In the 18th and 19th centuries, the list of 7 wonders of the ancient world was getting outdated, so several writers started creating their own lists.

-In this post, You’ll discover which monuments were most frequently included in order to answer the question: What are the 7 wonders of the Medieval World?
+In this post, You’ll discover which monuments were most frequently included to answer the question: What are the 7 wonders of the Medieval World?

 The important thing to note is that this list wasn’t created in the Middle Ages, even though it is referred to as such.